 Find Out About Your Tooth Straightening Options in Edmonton Today

 The good news is that maintaining good oral health can help to prevent and even play a role in reversing the above mentioned conditions.
 If you are interested

-in improving your oral health by straightening your teeth, then ask the Edmonton dentists at one of the dental clinics of the Azarko Dental Group about
+in improving your oral health by straightening your teeth, then ask the Edmonton dentists at our dental clinic of the Azarko Dental Group about our

-You can request an appointment to see a dentist at one of our two Edmonton locations today, and we'll help you figure out what tooth straightening option is best for you.
+You can request an appointment to see a dentist at our Edmonton location today, and we'll help you figure out what tooth straightening option is best for you.